vfarcic/cncf-demo/manuscript/define-deploy-dev/README.md

 The act of specifying these choices can be referred to as *configuring* or *defining* the application.
 The majority of cloud native platforms and frameworks define their configurations via YAML files.
 It is best practice to define your application declaratively in a way that can be stored and versioned.

-So what types of things need to get configured, exactly?
+When defining an application, what types of things need to get configured, exactly?
 There is much to consider.

 ### Things that need to get defined